Removing Reflections from RAW Photos: Reflection synthesis

 \section{Reflection synthesis}

-Our pipeline for removing reflections uses a base model and an upsampler (\cref{sec:reflection_removal}) that are trained solely on simulated images, which overcomes the scaling bottleneck of needing to capture real reflections.
+Our pipeline for removing reflections uses a base model and an upsampler that are trained solely on simulated images (\cref{sec:reflection_removal}), which overcomes the scaling bottleneck of needing to capture real reflections.
 We simulate reflections photometrically by summing pairs of {\em scene-referred} images, which are linear with respect to scene luminance.
 In contrast, images in most $8$-bit formats are {\em display-referred}---non-linearly related to luminance.
 Scene-referred images originate from sensor data stored in RAW format, such as Adobe Digital Negative (DNG).
-The transformation of RAW data into display-referred images is described by Adobe Camera RAW (ACR), the DNG spec.~\cite{acr} pp.99-104, and the DNG SDK~\cite{acr} as follows: \begin{enumerate} \item Linearize (e.g. remove vignetting and spatially-varying black levels) \item Demosaic \item Subtract the black level \item Convert to XYZ color \item White balance \footnote{ACR defines two possible paths to a white balanced image---we discuss this below.} \item Convert to RGB color \item Dehaze, tone map (spatial adaptive highlights, shadows, clarity); enhance texture; adjust local contrast, hue, color tone, whites, and blacks. \item Gamma compress \end{enumerate} Step~\ref{acr:gamma_compression} yields a {\em finished image} that can be stored in $8$ bits, but its pixel values are non-linearly related to scene luminance because Step~\ref{acr:tone_mapping} performs an array of proprietary, non-linear, and spatially varying effects that are not usefully modeled with a gamma curve as is often done~\cite{zhang2018, wieschollek2017, li2019}.
-Most importantly, realistic reflections cannot be simulated by summing pairs of finished images.
+The transformation of RAW data into display-referred images is described by Adobe Camera RAW (ACR), the DNG spec.~\cite{acr} pp.99-104, and the DNG SDK~\cite{acr} as follows: \begin{enumerate} \item Linearize (e.g. remove vignetting and black levels) \item Demosaic \item Subtract the scalar black level \item Convert to XYZ color \item White balance \footnote{ACR defines two white balancing paths, and we leverage one that differs from many cameras and the literature~\cite{afifi2022, brooks2019, karaimer2016}.
+In the literature, white balance is applied before converting to XYZ with the {\em forward matrix}.
+ACR also supports that ordering (DNG Spec.\cite{acr} p103, matrix \texttt{FM}), but reflection simulation requires the opposite (as explained in \cref{sec:reflection_synthesis}).
+Fortunately, ACR specifies a second path that uses {\em color matrices} (DNG Spec.~\cite{acr} pp101-103, matrix \texttt{CM}), to transform to XYZ before white balancing.
+All DNGs are required to provide such color matrices, whereas the forward matrices of the first path are optional.
+ACR recommends forward matrices under extreme lighting (DNG Spec.~\cite{acr} pp.101-103), for which they are more precise.
+Both paths however depend on the as-shot illuminant; see ACR Funcs.~\ref{func:calc_whitexy}, \ref{func:cam_to_rgb}, \ref{func:find_xyz_to_cam}.
+In \cref{sec:results}, we show that this color processing yields synthetic training data with sufficient realism for models to generalize to photos in-the-wild from other cameras, while prior methods do not. } \item Convert to RGB color \item Dehaze, tone map (spatial adaptive highlights, shadows, clarity); enhance texture; adjust local contrast, hue, color tone, whites, and blacks. \item Gamma compress \end{enumerate} Step~\ref{acr:gamma_compression} yields an $8$-bit {\em finished image} for storage, but its pixel values are non-linearly related to scene luminance because Step~\ref{acr:tone_mapping} performs proprietary, non-linear, and spatially varying effects that cannot be modeled with a gamma curve as is often done~\cite{zhang2018, wieschollek2017, li2019}. {\em Realistic reflections therefore cannot be simulated by summing pairs of finished images.}